-19. Mansaf Al-Melehi – Syrian Lamb Cooked In Sauce
+16. Mansaf – Syrian Lamb Cooked In Sauce

 It appeared a long time ago and was consumed by Bedouin tribes.
-The first Mansaf didn’t have sauce; it was just lamb or camel meat eaten with flatbread, meat broth, and clarified butter.
-Time flies and people create sauce made from rice, yogurt, and jameed to enhance the whole flavor.
+The first Mansaf didn’t have sauce.
+It was just lamb or camel meat with flatbread, broth, and butter.
+Time flies, and people create sauce made from rice, yogurt, and jameed to enhance the whole flavor.

-Though its birthplace is Jordan, it has various variants, and the Syrian version-Mansaf Al-Melehi is the most delicious.
+Though its birthplace is Jordan, it has various variants.
+Among them, the Syrian Mansaf is the most delicious.
 This food was changed by citizens in the Horan region in the South of Syria to adapt to the local’s taste.

-This variant includes bulgur wheat soaked into ghee and basic ingredients of the original mansaf.
-However, you need to serve it warm along with fried vegetables and kibbeh.
+This variant includes bulgur wheat soaked into ghee and basic ingredients of the original Mansaf.
+Locals often serve it warm along with fried vegetables and Kibbeh.

-As you know, Syrian meals cannot be completed without eggplants; thus, I will introduce you to a staple dish that is Al-Maglouba.
-This food is a savory cake made from meat, eggplants, and rice.
-It is easy to cook and store, this food is usually served in Muslime families during Ramadan.
+As you know, Syrian meals cannot be complete without eggplants.
+Thus, I will introduce a staple dish called Maqluba.
+This food is a savory dish with meat, eggplants, and rice.
+Easy to cook and store, this food usually appears in Muslime families during Ramadan.

-You just need to add all ingredients in a flat round pot and cook in slow heat for a certain time.
-The result is an eye-catching cake, and you will turn over to place it on a plate.
-The interesting fact is “Maglouba” meaning “flipped over”.
+You only need to add all ingredients to a flat round pot and cook in slow heat for a certain time.
+The result is an eye-catching cake, and you will turn it over to place it on a plate.
+The interesting fact is that “Maqluba” means “flipped over”.

 I cannot provide you with the exact birthday of this dish.
 However, it was printed in Baghdad Cookery Book written by Muhammad bin Hasan al-Baghdadi in the 18th century.
 It is an old dish served commonly in Jordan and has many famous versions, including Syria one.

 No one can tell you the correct answer to the question about Ma’amoul’s hometown.
-Yet, many people know that it has been an all-important part of various religious holidays for hundreds of years.
+Yet, many people know that it has been an all-important dessert of Syria for hundreds of years.